 MEP Banquet Highlights

-Here is a video that highlights the 2017 MEP Minnie M. McGee Recognition and Awards Banquet.
+2017 MEP Minnie M. McGee Recognition and Awards Banquet Video

 On Thursday, April 13, the Minority Engineering Program hosted its 38th Annual Minnie M. McGee Recognition and Awards Banquet that brought students, family, friends, alumni, faculty, staff, and corporate partners together to celebrate academic achievement and commitment to excellence.
 Approximately 290 individuals attended is wonderful event at the Blackwell Inn and Pfahl Conference Center, here on OSU main campus.

 Our 2017 banquet theme was titled “#BuckeyeStrong: Engineering a Culture of Inclusive Excellence” to highlight the outstanding academic excellence among our African American, Hispanic/Latino, and American Indian students.
 Dr. Cullen R. Buie, former PREFACE and Lambda Psi Honorary alumnus, was our keynote speaker.
 Dr. Buie shared several stories including former Assistant Dean Minnie McGee’s impact on his life, his many experiences that strengthen his pursuit of academic excellence, and a few humorous moments that connected with our students.